tjosephcarroll/se-lab18/icm/lab0/README.md

 ---

-Congrats! :+1: This was a first quick lab to make you comfortable with the initilization processes related to security and the license key.
-InterSystems Cloud Manager and the utilities it provides out of the box for you.
+Congrats! :+1: This was a first quick lab to make you comfortable with InterSystems Cloud Manager and the initilization processes.
+As you saw they are easy and intuitive and should aid you in provviding quick demos and devlopment environments.